unchartedsoftware/aperture-tiles/BUILD.md

  * HBase - HBase acts much like a database which stores its data in Hadoop.
 If your tile sets are too many or too big to store on one machine, we have found HBase to be a good way to store them.
-That being said, reducing data to tile sets shrinks it considerably, so this is not terribly necessary.

  * [Spark](http://spark.incubator.apache.org/) - Spark is "... an open source
    cluster computing system that aims to make data analytics fast...".
 It also